 What your employees need to do for UV protection

 Avoiding the sun may seem like the easiest solution, but when work needs to be completed outdoors, it’s not a viable option.
 If your employees need to be outside, have them follow these steps:

+Use sunscreen.
 Not just any kind, but one with a sun protection factor (SPF) of at least 30.
 The American Cancer Society recommends applying sunscreen to all body surfaces not covered with hair, a hat, or clothing, about 20 minutes before going outside.
-If you perspire heavily or work around the water, use a waterproof sunscreen reapplied periodically.
+If you perspire heavily or work around water, use a waterproof sunscreen and reapply periodically.

+Cover exposed areas.
 Sweltering temperatures can lure workers into unsafe sun behavior.
 Many workers complain that it’s too hot to wear pants and long-sleeved shirts.
 Instead, they choose shorts, tank tops, or go shirtless.
 The body of the less-dressed becomes a target for the burning sun.
-To help prevent burning, wear lightweight, tightly woven but opaque clothing.
+To help prevent burning, wear lightweight, tightly woven, opaque clothing.

-Even on cloudy days, outdoor workers are at risk of overexposure from the sun’s ultraviolet rays.
-Clouds, wind or other weather conditions, and shiny or reflective surfaces like water or metal intensify the sun’s ability to burn the skin.
-By paying attention to the day’s sun forecast and taking the appropriate precautions, you can stay safe while working under the sun.
+And while the sun’s rays are strongest in the spring and summer, employees are actually at risk throughout the year.
+Clouds, wind, or other weather conditions, and shiny or reflective surfaces like water or metal, can intensify the sun’s ability to burn the skin.
+By paying attention to the day’s sun forecast and taking the appropriate precautions, your workers can reduce their exposure to UV radiation.

 The above evaluations and/or recommendations are for general guidance only and should not be relied upon for medical advice or legal compliance purposes.
 They are based solely on the information provided to us and relate only to those conditions specifically discussed.
 We do not make any warranty, expressed or implied, that your workplace is safe or healthful or that it complies with all laws, regulations or standards.